skiid777/isos/README.md

-# isos, and more! (note - everything is updated once a week.)
+# isos, and more! - last update 26 Dec 2025 - Note: im still finishing it.

 Yo skiid right here!
 This is my personal repository where I keep all the ISO files I use, and more